 Raras Santosa

-Raras contributes to administration, business support, project management and procedural requirements in the Community Ecology Section.
-She has administration and project supporting experience in the Office of Executive Director of Biosecurity Victoria.
+Raras contributes to business support, project management and project delivery in the Community Ecology Section.
+She has administration and project support experience in the Office of Executive Director of Biosecurity Victoria.
 Raras has a background in zoology and environmental science and volunteered in research with The University of Melbourne and Museums Victoria.

 Thomas Schneider